cfwheels/cfwheels/wheels/docs/01 Introduction/02 Requirements.md

 # Requirements

+*What you need to know and have installed before you start programming in Wheels.*

 We can identify 3 different types of requirements that you should be aware of:

   1. *Project Requirements.* Is Wheels a good fit for your project?